 Arranging multiple viewings on Craigslist or Kijiji can be a nightmare — many prospective renters will not show up to scheduled viewings and those that do may not be a suitable fit; perhaps they have an inadequate income or are searching for a property months in advance of their actual move-in date.
 Whatever the case may be, most realtors introducing prospective tenants to your property will vet them first to make sure they tick all of the boxes on your checklist.
-Many realtors will also employ tenant screening services to check up on application details and find the best match between tenant, landlord and property.
+Many realtors in Toronto will also employ tenant screening services to check up on application details and find the best match between tenant, landlord and property.

 Ensure an Iron-clad Offer

 Once you’ve found a suitable tenant and are ready to sign a lease agreement, an experienced realtor can help you outline the fine print surrounding rules for security deposits, rental increases, rental due dates, lease renewals and subletting.
-An agent can also help you to tackle other considerations like maintenance responsibilities, parking fees, utility costs and pet policies.
+A real estate agent can also help you to tackle other considerations like maintenance responsibilities, parking fees, utility costs and pet policies.
 The end result: you should be able to avoid sticky situations that arise from tenancy issues like missed payments or damage to the property.
 Best of all: if you have issues with the lease after the fact, a realtor can provide invaluable advice.

-In short, working with a real estate agent to market your next rental property can help save you valuable time and resources, so that you can find the right tenant for your property, without the muss-and-fuss of flying solo.
+In short, working with a real estate agent to market your next Toronto rental property can help save you valuable time and resources, so that you can find the right tenant for your property, without the muss-and-fuss of flying solo.